-- 42. Transport or storage of the GMOs must: - (a) only occur to the extent necessary to conduct the dealings permitted by this licence or other valid authorisation under the Act, or to the extent necessary to enable export of the GMOs; and - (b) be in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs for PC2 GM plants as current at the time of transportation or storage; and - (c) comply with all other conditions of this licence.
+- 42. Transport or storage of the GMOs must: - (a) only occur to the extent necessary to conduct the dealings permitted by this licence or other valid authorisation under the Act; and - (b) be in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs for PC2 GM plants as current at the time of transportation or storage; and - (c) comply with all other conditions of this licence.